brussell98/megane/README.md

 - Create worker processes to interact with APIs or do other expensive or central tasks
 - Automatic collection of statistics

+Features to add before 1.0:

+- (IPC) Optional messages in text channels

 Features to be added after 1.0:

 - Rolling restart helper